 The book is celebrated for giving an insight into what is believed to be the earliest known description of these games.
 All games are discussed at both an astronomical and astrological level in the final section of the book.
 Exploring further, the text can be interpreted as a highly allegorical initiation tale as well as a metaphysical guide for leading a prudent, balanced, and virtuous life.
 Correspondingly to the didactic aspect of the manuscript (which, objectively viewed, is not overly moralistic), its illustrations reveal a rich social, cultural, and religious complexity.

 Final Thoughts on Medieval Gambling

 Based on the read and researched, gambling seems to have always been a way to pass time, have fun and even earn some.
-From the medieval times to today, gambling games have evolved through various forms but never abandoning their status ofthe spotlight of all entertainment.
+From medieval times to today, gambling games have evolved through various forms but never abandoning their status as the spotlight of all entertainment.
 Even more so, they have grown to be true art forms, those we can't get enough of.

 In our podcast, "How online slots work" we discuss player strategy, the mechanics behind slots, what draws players in, and so much more.
 Take a listen, and see if you can link modern slot craft to medieval games.